P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Quark - A heavily modular mod that allows users many different features.
 They range from client side tweaks to physical world changes.
 Adds a sleep voting system.

 # -R-

+* Random Bone Meal Flowers - Randomizes the flowers spawned by bonemeal, allowing all (modded) types to spawn everywhere.

 * RandomPatches - A bunch of miscellaneous patches for Minecraft, including configurable read/login timeouts, player speed limits, End portal tweaks and other fixes and improvements.